sciZer0/7/v/README.md

 *Importantly, people and businesses will never stop creating/inventing new digitizable things even that become instantly known because there is a strong first mover advantage.*

-*Fortunately, code in the crypto industry, mostly, is already open and free.*

 <b>About Immutability</b>